Self-assembled filament layers in drying sessile droplets: from morphology to electrical conductivity: Results and Discussion

 where $\varkappa_i^{(L)}$ is the measured conductivity, $\delta \varkappa_i^{(L)}$ is its uncertainty, and the sums run over all data points and filament lengths.
 Minimization of $\chi^2$ provides the best-fit parameters, with the shared exponent $\alpha$ and the prefactors $a_L$ determined simultaneously.
 Parameter uncertainties are estimated from the local curvature of $\chi^2$ near its minimum, using a numerical approximation to the Hessian matrix.

-Given the limited dynamic range, we adopt the power-law ansatz motivated by the percolation theory described above~\cite{Clauset2009, Sahimi2023} and extract only the exponent.
-Fig.~\hyperref[Perc_cond]{\ref*{Perc_cond}b} reports the fully flexible case under reaction- and diffusion-limited evaporation, fitted to the background-corrected data to extract the shared conductivity exponent $\alpha$ near $c_t$ (shown in Tab.~\ref{tab:flexibility_K_valuesGYR}).
-The prefactor exhibits a tentative increase with length, although large uncertainties limit the reliability of this trend, while the scaling exponent remains consistent across varying filament lengths.
-Those exponents deviate from the universal value depending on evaporation regime and filament stiffness, with the highest values observed for uniform evaporation in the reaction-limited regime and for stiffer filaments.
-A reference Monte Carlo simulation in the same domain yields $\alpha = 1.26 \pm 0.01$, in agreement with the universal two-dimensional conductivity exponent for random percolation ($\alpha \approx 1.3$)~\cite{Berg2024} and with continuum stick-network simulations reporting $\alpha = 1.24 \pm 0.03$~\cite{Balberg1983} and $\alpha = 1.280 \pm 0.014$~\cite{Li2010}.
+\revisedtext{Given the limited dynamic range, we adopt a power-law ansatz motivated by percolation theory~\cite{Clauset2009, Sahimi2023} and focus on extracting the scaling exponent.
+Fig.~\hyperref[Perc_cond]{\ref*{Perc_cond}b} reports the fully flexible case under reaction- and diffusion-limited evaporation, fitted to the background-corrected data to extract the shared conductivity exponent $\alpha$ near $c_t$ (shown in Tab.~\ref{tab:flexibility_K_valuesGYR}).} \revisedtext{These exponents deviate from the universal Monte Carlo reference value and exhibit weak trends with evaporation regime and filament stiffness, with partially overlapping confidence intervals.
+The largest values occur for uniform evaporation in the reaction-limited regime, particularly for fully flexible filaments.} \revisedtext{These exponents deviate from the universal Monte Carlo value and show weak trends with evaporation regime and filament stiffness.
+The deviation likely arises from microscopic network effects: filament flexibility and evaporation-driven aggregation create local clustering and correlations, modifying connectivity and slightly shifting the effective conductivity exponent compared to ideal percolation.}